dotdc/dotdc.github.io/content/blog/service-level-objectives-made-easy-with-sloth-and-pyrra/index.md

 ]
 thumbnail = "/img/thumbs/slo-with-sloth-and-pyrra.webp"
 featureImage = "sloth-and-pyrra-banner.webp"
-featureImageAlt = 'Random numbers with the Prometheus logo in front.'
+featureImageAlt = 'A person standing in the middle of a street by Jon Tyson on Unspash.'
 +++

 <!--more-->